-Some companies, such as Google with Gmail, automatically render your domain (in plain text),phone number, and address as clickable links when displaying your email.
-This happens even if you had not intended or designed it to do so and, is a matter outside of our control as Google are making these changes to the email after we have sent them.
+Some companies, such as Google with Gmail, automatically render your domain (in plain text), phone number, and address as clickable links when displaying your email.
+This happens even if you had not intended or designed it to do so and, is a matter outside of our control as Google is making these changes to the email after we have sent them.

 However, there are a number ways to work around this, using the HTML Code View in the editor: